SamMusch/ds-garden/src/content/docs/ds-garden/src/content/docs/ds-garden/src/content/AB Testing.md

+---
+title: AB Testing
+---
 ## Terms
 Assume A is control, B is test.

 ```ad-sam
 Dependent Variable